alex-page/github-project-automation-plus/README.md

 This action allows you to use any of the [pull_request](https://help.github.com/en/articles/events-that-trigger-workflows#pull-request-event-pull_request) and [issue](https://help.github.com/en/articles/events-that-trigger-workflows#issues-event-issues) webhook events to automate your project cards.
 For example when an `issue` is `opened` create a card in the Backlog project, Triage column.

-If the `pull_request` or `issue` has a card it will be moved to the column provided.
+If the `pull_request` or `issue` card already exists it will be moved to the column provided.
 Otherwise the card will be created in the column.

 ## Usage